-Here are our picks for Best Ireland Guidebooks – 2015
+Our picks for Best Ireland Guidebooks

-INVEST IN A GOOD GUIDEBOOK – If you think about how much a guidebook costs- $15-$25, that’s the cost of a nice lunch in Ireland.
+INVEST IN A GOOD GUIDEBOOK – If you think about how much a guidebook costs- $20-$25, that’s the cost of a nice lunch in Ireland.
 One guidebook can make such a difference in planning your tour and enriching the experience once you’re at a sight.
 Do yourself a favor and pick up a guidebook or two before you take your trip.
 We’ve also got links for Books to read before you go to Ireland and Best recommendations for maps and apps.

 Top 3 Ireland Guidebooks

-Rick is still our #1 choice and it’s not surprising that he is the #1 guide book author in the world.
-His Ireland guide the #1 best-selling guide on Amazon.com.
-We like Rick’s books because it’s the most comprehensive book about general Ireland stuff – and about the sites he covers.
+Rick is still our #1 choice and it’s not surprising that he is the #1 guidebook author in the world.
+His Ireland guide is the #1 best-selling guide on Ireland listed by AmazonWe like Rick’s Ireland guide because it’s the best book about general Ireland stuff with in-depth information on the sites covered.
 Because Rick Steves is a historian, his commentary on sites that he does cover is so thorough and rich, which makes the visiting experience so much more meaningful.
 His commentary on Dingle alone is worth the price of the book.
 He writes as if he is right there with the visitor, leading and guiding the tour.
-He also offers excellent commentary on the Burren, Galway and a near 40 page chapter on Irish history, language, and slang.
+He also offers excellent commentary on the Burren, Galway, and a near 40-page chapter on Irish history, language, and slang.
 All of Rick’s guidebooks are updated every single year.

 Another perk of this book is that there is a pull-out map in the back.
-Several guidebooks have maps included but this book has the country map on one side and then a blow-up of 5 cities including Galway, Dublin, Belfast, Derry and Dingle AND the map can be used while still attached to the book, so it can be kept with the guidebook and not lost.
+Several guidebooks have maps included but this book has the country map on one side and then a blow-up of 5 cities including Galway, Dublin, Belfast, Derry, and Dingle, AND the map can be used while still attached to the book, so it can be kept with the guidebook and not lost.

-#3 Lonely Planet’s Ireland Guide
+#2 Lonely Planet’s Ireland Guide

 #1 Specialty Guidebook – Thin Places Focus

 #1 Specialty Guide – Sacred Ireland, by Cary Meehan (out of print – but available on Amazon from Used book dealers – sometimes pricey but worth it)

 Ireland Travel 101 by Pat Preston